DonJayamanne/pythonVSCode/src/ipywidgets/README.md

 * We have built a custom solution based on `web3` sample to host ipywidgets outside of `Jupyter Notebook`.

+# Warning
+* Most of the code has been copied as is from `https://github.com/jupyter-widgets/ipywidgets/blob/master/examples/web3` & `https://github.com/jupyter-widgets/ipywidgets/blob/master/packages/html-manager/webpack.config.js`.
+    * Please try to minimize changes to original code to facilitate easier updatess.

 # Solution for IPywidgets

 * IPywidgets traditionally use [requirejs](https://requirejs.org).